Miltonly/Streets/Coombs Court

 Getting around

-Coombs Court sits in the Scott neighbourhood, a quiet pocket that trades through-traffic for convenience.
-The Milton GO Station is a five-minute drive, making the Toronto commute realistic: drive to the station, then Union under an hour total.
-Highway 401 at Regional Road 25 is four minutes away, a daily handle for those working in Mississauga or Pearson.
-The street itself is a court, so the road network handles the load without the noise of a busier corridor.
+Coombs Court sits in the Scott neighbourhood, a position that makes the Milton GO station a five-minute drive for the Toronto commute — Union Station in just over an hour total.
+The 401 on-ramp at Regional Road 25 is four minutes away, opening Mississauga in about 20 minutes and Pearson in half an hour.
+For those working in Oakville or Burlington, the drive runs around 20 to 25 minutes.
+The court itself is quiet, with no through-traffic, so the road network handles the load without the noise of a busier corridor.

 Schools and catchment